Kam Wah Chung State Heritage Site

 History

-It's "golden" era began when young immigrants Ing "Doc" Hay and Lung On bought the building's lease in 1887.
-Then it became a successful place of business, frequently visited as an herbal medical office, a haven from social persecution for Chinese residents and even a Chinese temple.
+It's "golden" era began when young immigrants Ing "Doc" Hay and Lung On bought the building's lease in 1888.
+Then it became a successful place of business, frequently visited as an herbal medical office and even a Chinese temple.
 To Doc Hay and Lung On, the building was also a home they shared with relatives, friends and itinerants into the 1940s.
 Its seven rooms included two bedrooms, a bunk room and a kitchen as well as its general store, stockroom and apothecary.

 Truly a time capsule, thousands of objects and documents displayed within the building yields insight into a significant cultural legacy.
 Old tin containers and wood boxes filled with Chinese teas, foodstuffs, tobacco and medicinal products still line the shelves.
-Our archive is the largest collection of primary Chinese documents in the United States, maybe in North America.
+Our archive is one of the largest collections of primary Chinese documents in the United States, maybe in North America.

 mdi-file-pdf-box Kam Wah Chung brochure